Raggaer/castro/en-US/config/mapwatch.md

 # Map-watcher

 Provides access to the map watcher configuration options.
+Only if the field `LoadMap` is enabled

 - [Enabled](#enabled)
 - [Check](#check)